PyxisSociety/SANDAL2/README.md

 SANDAL2 is a SDL2 wrapper which purpose is to make object managment and graphic display easier.

+To generate the Doxygen documentation, use the command :<br/>
+    doxygen Doxyfile

 ## About the author

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I am a French student, studying computer science engineering at ISIMA, France.